productaize/bogrod/README.md

         # -- bogrod automatically uses the .grype report to provide additional information for each vulnerability
         $ bogrod --work -S releasenotes/sbom/jupyter-base-notebook.cdx.json --vex-file releasenotes/sbom/vex.yaml --update-vex --merge-vex

-Note that bogrod will automatically find the .vex and .grype files corresponding to the .cdx file, if these are not specified.
+Note that bogrod will automatically find the related .vex, .cdx, .grype files, if named according to the conventions described above.

 Working with vulnerabilities
 ----------------------------